Dust

 At 74, nearly three-quarters of a century old,

-I’m sitting in front of our charming, white wood stove.
+I’m sitting in front of our charming little white wood stove.

 The flame dances, ignoring the outside temperature, 19